 - dev\group: (same as HORCM\DEV parameter) Names a group of paired logical volumes.
 The command is executed for all corresponding volumes according to this group name. - dev\name: (same as HORCM\DEV parameter) Names the paired logical volume within a group (i.e., name of the special file or unique logical volume).
-The name of paired logical volume must be different than the "dev name" on another group. - MU#: (same as HORCM\DEV parameter) - Serial#: Describes the serial number of the RAID storage system.
-For VSP G1x00 and VSP F1500, add a "3" at the beginning of the serial number (for example, enter "312345" for serial number 12345). - CU:LDEV(LDEV#): Describes the LDEV number in the RAID storage system, and supports three types of format as LDEV#. - Specifying "CU:LDEV" in hex.
+The name of paired logical volume must be different than the "dev name" on another group. - MU#: (same as HORCM\DEV parameter) - Serial#: Describes the serial number of the RAID storage system. - For VSP G1x00 and VSP F1500, add a "3" at the beginning of the serial number (for example, enter "312345" for serial number 12345). - For VSP 5000 series, add a "5" at the beginning of the serial number (for example, enter "512345" for serial number 12345). - CU:LDEV(LDEV#): Describes the LDEV number in the RAID storage system, and supports three types of format as LDEV#. - Specifying "CU:LDEV" in hex.